StatCan/aaw/docs/en/1-Experiments/Remote-Desktop.md

 ![Remote Desktop](../images/rd_desktop.png)

-## Versions
+## Geomatics

-Two versions of Remote Desktop are available. _R_ includes R and RStudio.
+Our version of Remote Desktop is built on an R Geospatial image.
-_Geomatics_ extends _R_ with QGIS and various supporting libraries.
-You may further customize your Remote Desktop workspace to suit your specific needs and preferences.

 ## Customization